AnyBody/tutorials/A_Getting_started/intro.md

   measurements.

 :::{important}
-AnyBody Modelling System comes with a version of AMMR (not necessarily the latest) placed in the installation folder of the software.
+AnyBody Modeling System comes with a version of AMMR (not necessarily the latest) placed in the installation folder of the software.
 Do not directly use these files for your actual work as updates or reinstallation of AnyBody can overwrite your changes.
 So always **copy the files from the AMMR folder to your**